 Probation and Exclusion

-The exclusion of any student will be reviewed by the Undergraduate Committee of the Mike Ilitch School of Business.
+The exclusion of any student will be reviewed by the MISB Probation Committee of the Mike Ilitch School of Business.
 A student on probation who fails to complete the courses for which he or she registers, without good reason as determined by the Dean or designee, shall not be permitted to re-register in the Mike Ilitch School of Business.

 In matters where the School’s final decision is based upon the evaluation of a student’s academic performance and when review procedures available to him or her within the School have been exhausted, the student may request the Provost to review that decision on the record.